...

 Prior to touching someone we need to set up some sort of connection with them.

-Even the simplest greeting – the handshake, appears only after an eye contact and usually along with a vocal greeting.
+Even the simplest greeting – the handshake, appears only after eye contact and usually along with a vocal greeting.
 Try to do this the other way around and see what happens.

-The more intimate the relationship – the more touching is allowed and to the more private parts.
-It’s only logical because we need to trust and like someone before we give them a “free access” to our more personal zones.
+The more intimate the relationship – the more touching is allowed and the more private parts.
+It’s only logical because we need to trust and like someone before we give them “free access” to our more personal zones.

 So far – so good, but does it matter who initiates the contact?